dsvill06/homecook-dev-challenge/README.md

-# HomeCook - Technical Challenge (React)
+# HomeCook - Frontend Dev Challenge (React)

 <p>
   <p>
     Thank you for your interest in HomeCook!
-For this task, please implement a combination of React components (demonstrating component reusability, context management & API handling) to create a page with a list of kitchens using the provided API endpoints.
+For this task, please use ReactJS to create a page that fetches & displays a list of kitchens using the API endpoints.
+Your work should demonstrate component reusability, context management & API handling.
   </p>

   <p>
-    Please host your code on Github (or something similar) and share the repo link via email to hassan@homecookapp.com.
-Good luck!
+    Please add your code to Github (or similar) and send the repo link via email to hassan@homecookapp.com
   </p>

 ## Specification